 - Phone notifications keep buzzing?
 You’ll be inclined to check social media constantly.

-Change these things in your surroundings, and witness the change they bring in your productivity game.
+Change these things in your surroundings, and witness the change they bring to your productivity game.

 2. Put up a low-fi background noise/music